QNCapital/Report-Project/README.md

 ## Overview

-This project is a part of a module at [Vietnamese-German University](https://vgu.edu.vn/), instructed by Dr.-Ing.
+This project is conducted as part of a module at Vietnamese-German University under the supervision of Dr.-Ing.
 Quang Huan Dong (huan.dq@vgu.edu.vn).
-The goal of this project is to adapt the pick and place tutorial from the [Unity Robotics Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/pick_and_place) for the UR10e robot arm integrated with the OnRobot RG2 gripper.
-The objective is to automate the process of picking an object from inside a 3D printer and placing it at a desired location in a simulated environment using Unity.
-The project utilizes the Stochastic Trajectory Optimization for Motion Planning (STOMP) planner for motion planning.
+The objective is to adapt the Pick-and-Place tutorial from the Unity Robotics Hub for a UR10e robotic arm equipped with an OnRobot RG2 gripper.
+The system automates the task of picking an object from within a simulated 3D printer and placing it at a predefined target location in a Unity-based environment.
+Motion planning is performed using the Stochastic Trajectory Optimization for Motion Planning (STOMP) algorithm to generate smooth and collision-free trajectories.

 ## Table of Contents